LuukvE/Luuk.gg/README.md

   - Popovers
 - Feature: Pages
   - Interface components to create, update and delete data records
-  - Lists able to filter and sort
+  - Lists able to filter, loading / empty states, pagination, sorting
 - Feature: Forms
   - Bi-directional inputs for any text or file
   - Validation and error messaging